nattadasu/wako/README.md

 - [Apple Store](https://itunes.apple.com/fr/app/wako-tv/id1456393880?l=en&mt=8)

+## Add-ons issue
+If you have any issue with an add-on, create an issue on their repository, list is here: https://github.com/wako-app wako doesn't support un-official add-ons, see with their developer for support.

 ## Do you want to contribute by translating your app in your own language?

 wako uses translatation files located here https://github.com/wako-app/wako/tree/master/i18n to display the app in the user choosen lang.